top of page

 How to Fix a Loose Stair Railing (And When You Shouldn’t)

-Easy Fixes for Minor Problems
+Easy Fixes for Minor Issues

 looking down on staircase with metal and wood railing